-G. Describe how this curriculum change is a response to student learning assessment outcomes that are part of a departmental or college assessment plan or informal assessment activities.
+- G. Describe how this curriculum change is a response to student learning assessment outcomes that are part of a departmental or college assessment plan or informal assessment activities.
 This curriculum change is in response to the transition from the General Education Program to the Essential Studies Program.
 Informal and formal feedback from students indicated the desire for two days of physical activity.
-The two days/week the course meets outside of lecture would include physical activity instead of one day of physical activity and one day of discussion.

-H. Effect on other colleges, departments or programs.
+The two days/week the course meets outside of lecture would include physical activity instead of one day of physical activity and one day of discussion. - H. Effect on other colleges, departments or programs.
 If consultation with others is required, attach evidence of consultation and support.
 If objections have been raised, document the resolution.
 Demonstrate that the program you propose is not a duplication of an existing one.
+There is no effect on other colleges, departments or programs. - I. Effect on your department's programs.
+Show how the proposed change fits with other departmental offerings.